When choosing the best products and materials for building your new home, renovation or house extension, there are a few things to consider.

 Without a quality Heat Recovery Ventilation system (HRV) it is more effort for homeowners to regularly and correctly ventilate their home.
 Ventilating on very hot or cold days negates all the heating and cooling effort expended.

-There are numerous types of insulation materials, all of which serve a slightly different applications, be it sound, temperature, fire, nonconductive, environmental sustainability to mention a few.
-To make an educated choice requires a great deal of research or advice from a green living builder or sustainability professional, many of which can be found through Passive House Association and Master Builders Association.
+There are numerous types of insulation materials, all of which serve slightly different applications, be it sound, temperature, fire, nonconductive, environmental sustainability to mention a few.
+To make an educated choice requires a great deal of research or advice from a green living builder or sustainability professional, many of which can be found through Passive House Association.

 All domestic walls now contain R2.5 wall bats or equivalent insulation and external reflective foil sheeting prior to being clad.
 Some claddings such as rendered foam board have their own R rating, subject to size and correct installation.